zhiyangg/zhiyangg/README.md

-## About Me
-- Aspiring Software Engineer
+## Hi!
+I'm Zhi Yang
-- Studying Computer Engineering at the University of Toronto
+- 🏫 I'm studying Computer Engineering at the University of Toronto

-## Skills
-### Programming Languages
-- C/C++
-- Python

-### Web Development
-- HTML/CSS
-- JavaScript
-- TypeScript
-- React.js

-### Backend Development
-- Node.js
-- Express.js
-- MongoDB
+- 🇨🇦 I work as a GPU Driver engineer @ AMD in Markham
+- 🏎️ I'm passionate about cars and gaming
+- 💻 Right now I'm working on... updating my personal website